ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-This document picks up {{{Stefan Gössner}}}'s popular JSONPath proposal dated 2007-02-21 {{JSONPath-orig}}, builds on the experience from the widespread deployment of its implementations, and provides a normative definition for it.
+This document picks up {{{Stefan Gössner}}}'s popular JSONPath proposal dated 2007-02-21 {{JSONPath-orig}}, builds on the experience from the widespread deployment of its implementations, and provides a normative specification for it.

 {{inspired-by-xpath}} describes how JSONPath was inspired by XML's XPath [XPath].